-(Contracts Violating This Act)
+(Contracts in Violation of This Act)

-Article 13 Any part of a labor contract that prescribes working conditions not meeting the standards of this Act is void.
-In such a case, the part of the contract that is void is governed by the standards prescribed in this Act.
+Article 13 Any part of a labor contract that prescribes working conditions not meeting the standards of this Act is invalid.
+In this case, the part of the contract that is invalid is governed by the standards prescribed in this Act.

-(Contract Period; Related Matters)
+(Contract Period)

-- Article 14 (1) Excluding labor contracts without fixed terms and excepting those in which it is provided that the contract period is the period necessary for the completion of a specific undertaking business, it is prohibited to enter into a labor contract for a period exceeding 3 years (or 5 years, for a labor contract falling under one of the following items): - (i) a labor contract entered into with a worker who has expert knowledge, skills, or experience (hereinafter referred to as "expertise" in this item and Article 41-2, paragraph (1), item (i)) falling under the standards prescribed by the Minister of Health, Labour and Welfare as being of an advanced level (limited to a worker who is appointed to work activities requiring the prescribed advanced level of expertise). - (ii) a labor contract entered into with a worker aged 60 years or older (other than a labor contract as set forth in the preceding item). - (2) In order to preemptively prevent disputes from arising between workers and employers when they enter into fixed-term labor contracts and when those labor contracts expire, the Minister of Health, Labour and Welfare may prescribe standards for particulars regarding the notice that employers are to give in connection with the expiration of the period of labor contracts and other necessary particulars. - (3) The relevant government agency may give the necessary advice and guidance concerning the standards referred to in the preceding paragraph to employers entering into fixed-term labor contracts.
+- Article 14 (1) Except for labor contracts without fixed terms and except for those in which it is provided that the contract period is the period necessary for the completion of a specific business, it is prohibited to enter into a labor contract for a period exceeding 3 years (or 5 years, for a labor contract falling under one of the following items): - (i) a labor contract entered into with a worker who has expert knowledge, skills, or experience (referred to below as "expertise" in this item and Article 41-2, paragraph (1), item (i)) falling under the standards prescribed by the Minister of Health, Labour and Welfare as being of a highly advanced level (limited to a worker who is appointed to engage in activities requiring that highly advanced level of expertise). - (ii) a labor contract entered into with a worker aged 60 years or older (other than a labor contract stated in the preceding item). - (2) To preemptively prevent disputes from arising between workers and employers when they enter into fixed-term labor contracts and when those labor contracts expire, the Minister of Health, Labour and Welfare may prescribe standards for particulars regarding the notice that employers are required to give in connection with the expiration of the period of labor contracts, and other necessary particulars. - (3) The relevant government agency may give necessary advice and guidance concerning the standards referred to in the preceding paragraph to employers entering into fixed-term labor contracts.

-(Making the Working Conditions Explicit)
+(Clear Indication of Working Conditions)

-- Article 15 (1) When entering into a labor contract, the employer must make the wages, working hours, and other working conditions explicit to the worker.
-In doing so, the employer must make explicit the particulars of wages and working hours and any other such particulars that Order of the Ministry of Health, Labour and Welfare prescribes in the manner prescribed by Order of the Ministry of Health, Labour and Welfare. - (2) If a working condition that has been made explicit based on the provisions of the preceding paragraph diverges from the fact of the matter, the worker may immediately cancel the labor contract. - (3) In a case as referred to in the preceding paragraph, if a worker who has changed residences for work returns home within 14 days after the date of contract cancellation, the employer must bear the necessary travel expenses.
+- Article 15 (1) When entering into a labor contract, the employer must clearly indicate the wages, working hours, and other working conditions to the worker.
+In doing so, the employer must clearly indicate the particulars of wages and working hours and any other such particulars that Order of the Ministry of Health, Labour and Welfare prescribes in the manner prescribed by Order of the Ministry of Health, Labour and Welfare. - (2) If working conditions that have been clearly indicated based on the provisions of the preceding paragraph differ from actual conditions, the worker may immediately cancel the labor contract. - (3) In the case referred to in the preceding paragraph, if a worker who has altered residences for work returns home within 14 days after the contract cancellation date, the employer must cover any necessary travel expenses.

-(Prohibition on Establishing the Compensation for Loss or Damage in Advance) Article 16 An employer must not form a contract that prescribes a monetary penalty for breach of a labor contract or establishes the amount of compensation for loss or damage in advance.
+(Prohibition on Establishing Compensation for a Loss or Damages in Advance)

+Article 16 An employer must not enter into a contract that prescribes a penalty for non-performance of a labor contract or establishes the amount of compensation for a loss or damages in advance.